 For five years, Southeast Asia's scam compounds operated with near-impunity, generating an estimated $75 billion while trafficking hundreds of thousands of workers into forced labor.
 Then a Chinese actor got kidnapped in January 2025, and Beijing decided it had seen enough.
-Within twelve months, China extradited scam kingpins from Thailand, Cambodia, and Myanmar, sentenced crime family leaders to death, and pressured regional governments into coordinated enforcement—transforming what was tolerated as a regional nuisance into an existential threat for the criminal networks.
+Within twelve months, China extradited scam kingpins from Thailand, Cambodia, and Myanmar and sentenced crime family leaders to death.
+Beijing pressured regional governments into coordinated enforcement, transforming a tolerated nuisance into an existential threat.

-Chen Zhi's extradition to China on January 7, 2026 marks the highest-profile arrest yet.
-The founder of Cambodia's Prince Group—which US prosecutors allege operated at least ten forced labor camps running cryptocurrency fraud schemes—was handed to Chinese authorities despite active US warrants.
+Chen Zhi's extradition to China on January 7, 2026, marks the highest-profile arrest yet.
+The founder of Cambodia's Prince Group, which US prosecutors allege operated at least ten forced labor camps running cryptocurrency fraud schemes, was handed to Chinese authorities despite active US warrants.
 Beijing called on his associates to surrender by February 15 for lighter sentences, then on January 29 executed 11 members of Myanmar's Ming family crime group—demonstrating its willingness to impose death penalties.
-The question is whether this crackdown eliminates the industry or simply scatters it to more remote locations.

 China executes 11 members of Myanmar Ming family scam group